Mansfield Town F.C.: 21st century

-An indifferent start to the 2012–13 season left Mansfield lingering around mid-table, with some fans calling for the manager's head.
+An indifferent start to the 2012–13 season left Mansfield lingering around mid-table.
 One good point to the first half of the season was the club's FA Cup run.
 In the third round, the Stags faced Premier League side Liverpool.
 A controversial Luis Suárez goal helped the Reds to a 2–1 victory, but a brave display from the Mansfield team gave the team momentum in the weeks to follow.
 Following the cup game the Stags won 20 of their last 24 games, including a club record run of 12 consecutive wins, to clinch the Conference Premier title, and promotion back to the Football League.
 The title was sealed with a 1–0 victory over Wrexham on 20 April 2013.

 Mansfield finished their first season back in the Football League in 11th place.
 In 2018–19, the Stags narrowly missed out on promotion on the final day of the season after a defeat to promotion rivals MK Dons.
 They lost in the play-off semi-finals to Newport County on penalties.
 In 2021–22, Mansfield reached the play-offs again but lost 3–0 to Port Vale in the final.
 In the 2023–24 season, Mansfield were promoted to League One, finishing in 3rd place.